 - Putin’s Payout:Trump publicly says that Crimea is part of Russia and calls for Russia to be welcomed back into the international community with no concessions.

-- Putin’s Goal: Continue to sow discord in Western democracies and avoid repercussions for interfering in US and European elections.
+- Putin’s Goal: Continue to sow discord in Western democracies and avoid repercussions for interfering in American and European elections.

 - Putin’s Payout: Trump dismisses Russian interference and has done nothing to prevent future interference, putting him at odds with his own intelligence community.

 - Putin’s Goal: Soften America’s adversarial stance toward Russia.

 - Putin’s Payout: Trump is shifting the Republican Party’s generations-long hawkish views on Russia.

 - Putin’s Goal: Destabilize the US from within.

 - Putin’s Payout: Trump attacks US institutions while driving divisive politics and eroding democratic norms.

 - Putin’s goal: Advance the Kremlin’s narrative to shape global perceptions.